Convex-Dev/convex-web/src/main/resources/markdown/tutorial/lisp-guide.md

 Like Users, Actor Accounts can have their own balance of funds.

-You can use the `transfer` function to transfer funds to an Actor, however this causes a problem: what if the Actor doesn't expect to receive funds, and there is not facility to transfer the funds elsewhere?
+You can use the `transfer` function to transfer funds to an Actor.However, this causes a problem: what if the Actor doesn't expect to receive funds, and there is no a facility to transfer the funds elsewhere?
 This can cause coins to be irrevocably lost.

 The better way to transfer funds is to "offer" them to the Actor you are calling, which then has to actively `accept` the funds to acknowledge receipt.
 Then, if coded correctly, there is no risk of funds being transferred that the receiving actor is unable to handle.